salman-shaikh-19/My-Finance-Tracker/daily_task.md

 - fixed wrong chart data issue.
 - add prev-next weak chart data implemnted in expense chart.
 - fixed redirection issue , must stay on same active page if refreshed by user.

+# 1 oct
+- if email not confirmed then resend confirmation mail while login and tell user to confirm email, if user confirm redirect to dashboard.